wdudek82/portfolio-react-todo-app/README.md

 ### TODO:

-1. Checkbox, to mark item as completed, clicking item switch to edit
+1. Checkbox for marking items as completed, clicking items switch to edit mode
 2. Add drag & drop items?
+3. Items filters
+3. Form validation + error messages
-3. Split Navbar to Navigation and NavigationItem
+4. Split Navbar to Navigation and NavigationItem
-2. ~~Form for adding new items~~
+5. ~~Form for adding new items~~
-2. Edit existing todo items
+6. Edit existing todo items
-3. Add theams/global CSS variables/SCSS helpers using styled-components and polished
+7. Add theams/global CSS variables/SCSS helpers using styled-components and polished
-2. ~~Event handler for removing all todo items~~
+8. ~~Event handler for removing all todo items~~
-3. ~~Sandbox Component grew quite big, so now it would be the right moment to refator it, and split it~~
+9. ~~Sandbox Component grew quite big, so now it would be the right moment to refator it, and split it~~
-4. ~~Adding routing using React Router~~
+10. ~~Adding routing using React Router~~
-5. Adding React to handle state (it may look like ovekill, but intentional)
+11. Adding React to handle state (it may look like ovekill, but intentional)
-6. Data persistence in some kind of DB (Firebase?)
+12. Data persistence of some kind (Firebase?)
+13. User accounts, authentication/authorization
-7. Async actions with React Thunk
+13. Async actions with React Thunk